Marijuana Withdrawal and Detox

 An outpatient program is best suited for those with milder forms of marijuana dependence, while inpatient programs are recommended for more severe addictions.
 Outpatient programs are available to those who wish to remain at home during treatment, but also want the help and advice of professionals as they pursue recovery.
 Inpatient programs provide a high level of care in a structured environment, allowing people to focus solely on their recovery.

 If you or a loved one is ready to shed a marijuana addiction, the time to act is now.
-Call us today to speak with a treatment specialist who can help weigh your options.
+Contact us today to speak with a treatment specialist who can help weigh your options.